SyndromeDayna/diablo-2-median-xl-sigma-loader/README.md

 1. Set wine version to windows 10.
 Otherwise the game may freeze.
 2. After executing `winetricks vcrun2015` command wine version may be set to windows xp.
 Set it back to windows 10.
 3. Launch glide-init.exe in the game directory and set Texture Memory to 108 Mb (Max).
 Otherwise the game may freeze.
+4. Launch the game in fullscreen mode.
+Otherwise the game may freeze.

 Source code is inside [median_xl_sigma_loader.lpr](median_xl_sigma_loader.lpr) file.